THE FOUR PILLARS OF CHRIST SCHOOL

 The team first wore green in 1919 and since then Christ School’s athletic teams have been known as “The Greenies.”
 Prior to that, the teams had sometimes been called the “Warriors” but more frequently the “Dishwashers,” alluding to the necessary work each boy had to do.

 The school has grown to over 500 acres of academic and residential buildings, athletic fields, wooded trails, and green space.
-Christ School currently has over 290 boys in grades 8-12, and students come from all over the United States and across the globe, adding cultural depth to the rigorous academic education.
+Christ School currently has more than 300 boys in grades 8-12, and students come from all over the United States and across the globe, adding cultural depth to the rigorous academic education.
 The school is still affiliated with the Episcopal Church as an unfunded mission and accepts boys of all faiths.
 St. Joseph's Chapel at Christ School is the longest continuously operating Episcopal church in western North Carolina, and the tradition of a Chaplain conducting regular Chapel services has continued unbroken for over a century.